 Task analysis is one of the tools I use during the “define” stage of our 'Design Thinking' process.
 The most frequent deliverable of a task analysis activity is a diagram explaining the steps that a user must take to complete a goal.
 In this diagram, you must depict the actions taken by the users (or process) that users must do to achieve their goals.

 Once I've laid out all the steps, we can then be in a position to see where additional support is required (for example, we might wish to automate some actions that the user currently undertakes), or eliminate unnecessary steps to simplify the experience.

-I also use the framework of 'Jobs to be done' (JTBD) in conjunction with task analysis, as it allows us to think beyond the current functional aspects and optimise the user's task even more.
+I also use the framework of 'Jobs to be done' (JTBD) in conjunction with task analysis, as it allows us to think beyond the current functional aspects and optimise a user's task even more.

 Qualitative research must come before this phase as the data collected through observing how users go about their daily lives, inform us of the scenarios and identifies the following: